bermudadigitalstudio/Rope/README.md

 # Rope

-Rope provides basic access to `PostgreSQL` around the `libpq` library.
+Rope provides basic access to `PostgreSQL` in Swift around the `libpq` library.

 ## Contributing